Rumie/productSpecs/Rumie Learn.md

 Rumie Learn is a Learning platform that is free to access, and offers interactive microlearning experiences named Bytes for Learners through Local Area Network.
 The platform is a Web based that serves access to Rumie Bytes.
-It provides the learners with curated Bite-Sized Learning which is normally focused just on one key objective. </br>
+It provides the learners with curated Bite-Sized Learning which is focused just on one key objective. </br>

 The Bytes are offered and distributed among different categories.
 These Bite-Sized modules include different media option such as Images, Youtube Videos, gifs to make the